Benjamín Kuscevic

-Career
+Club career

 Universidad Católica

 Kuscevic joined Universidad Católica's youth setup in 2011, from Unión Española.
 After progressing through the youth setup, he signed a professional contract with the club in 2013.
 Kuscevic made his first team debut on 18 May 2014, in a match against Curicó Unido for the 2014–15 Copa Chile.

 Loan to Real Madrid

-On 29 August 2014, Kuscevic moved on loan to Real Madrid, for one year.
+On 29 August 2014, Kuscevic moved on loan to Real Madrid for one year.
 The move was made official on 2 September, and he was initially assigned in the Juvenil A squad.

 Return to Católica

 In June 2015, Kuscevic returned to Católica and was definitely promoted to the main squad by manager Mario Salas.
 In his first division debut, he played the full game in a 4–2 win against Universidad de Concepción on 6 February 2016.

 Palmeiras

 On 4 November 2020, Kuscevic signed a five-year contract with Campeonato Brasileiro Série A side Palmeiras.